kapilt/bundle-kubernetes/README.md

-Download the Kuberentes release from: https://github.com/GoogleCloudPlatform/kubernetes/releases and extract release you can just directly use the cli binary at ./kubernetes/platforms/linux/amd64/kubectl
+Download the Kuberentes release from: https://github.com/GoogleCloudPlatform/kubernetes/releases and extract the release, you can then just directly use the cli binary at ./kubernetes/platforms/linux/amd64/kubectl

 You'll need the address of the kubernetes-master as environment variable :